percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    By default, this option is set to `OFF`.

-   If ``innodb_buffer_pool_dump_status`` reports that there is running dump of buffer pool, |xtrabackup| waits for the dump to complete using the value of :option:`--dump-innodb-buffer-pool-timeout`
+   If ``innodb_buffer_pool_dump_status`` reports that there is running dump of buffer pool, *Percona XtraBackup* waits for the dump to complete using the value of :option:`--dump-innodb-buffer-pool-timeout`

    The file :file:`ib_buffer_pool` stores tablespace ID and page ID